-The HPA160 has pretty good fan speed which gives it a good Clean Air Deliver Rate (CADR) rating.
-The CADR is a documented test which determines how quickly an air purifier can clean the air in a room – the higher the score, the better.
+The HPA160 has pretty good fan speed which gives it a good Clean Air Delivery Rate (CADR) rating.
+The CADR is a documented test that determines how quickly an air purifier can clean the air in a room – the higher the score, the better.

 The HPA160’s AHAM ratings label.
 Unlike some of the other products sold today, Honeywell has had an industry standard performance evaluation performed.
 It’s a great way to know you’re getting an effective purifier with proven results.

 The Association of Home Appliance Manufacturers (AHAM) provides home air quality testing for air purifier manufacturers.
 Air purifiers in particular are rated according to dust, smoke, and pollen cleaning efficiency.
 The higher the number the better.

 It’s basically a rating you can use to evaluate 2 similar models when shopping.
 The rating is also based on the amount of air cleaning due to the rate at which a purifier can move air.
 Naturally, bigger air purifiers therefore have high ratings.

 The HPA160 of course cannot match the larger and more expensive HPA200 and HPA300 models with larger fans, but it can definitely provide efficient air cleaning.

 Carrying & moving the purifier